FairRootGroup/FairRoot/examples/simulation/README.md

 ## rutherford

-simple simulation of the Rutherford experiment, with event display.
+Simple simulation of the Rutherford experiment, with event display.